#25 - Teenage Mutant Ninja Turtles IV: Turtles in Time

 The sixteen opponents are also super well designed, and they offer a great variety, requiring different strategies to overcome, and different moves to counter.
 Theyíre a great bunch.
 And even better, this time there are no repeats.
 Every single fight is against a unique opponent.

 I also feel that the fights are a lot more ďfairĒ this time around.
 That probably sounds whiny, and maybe it is.
 But with MTPO, a lot of the opponents felt rather binary: you either do what the game wants you to do to get the win, or you donít and you lose.
-That may not be entirely accurate, but thatís the impression Iíve always walked with.
+That may not be entirely accurate, but thatís the impression Iíve always walked away with.
 Whereas with Super Punch-Out!, you can fight sloppy and scrap your way to a win, or you can work towards perfection in the ring while chasing new personal bests.
 Or as I like to say, having your cake and eating it too.
 And I love that.
 It feels far more flexible to me.

 So, whether you're a fan of the original or brand new to the franchise, I think you owe it to yourself to check this game out.
 Itís not like most other boxing games (thatís a good thing), often resembling a puzzle game more than a sports title (also a good thing).
 And you may find it either too easy or too hard, depending on your threshold for memorization and the strength of your reflexes.
 But either way, I canít imagine anyone not having a great time with Super Punch-Out.
 Itís such an endearing title, with so much of Nintendoís typical charm, that I was instantly smitten as a child.
 I think the odds are good that you will be too.